 |U2367||On the Road (Jones)||JOB 1013, Abco G-103 [yellow label], Muskadine LP 1, Muskadine LP 100, Flyright [Br] LP 584, P-Vine Special [J] PLP-9028, Flyright [Br] FLYCD 28, Paula PCD-19, Westside WESA 910 [CD], Westside WESD 233 [CD], Classics 5130 [CD], Fuel 302 061 939 [CD]|

 The original recording was made during JOB's alliance with Chance Records, and released in the summer of 1953.
-We do not know the release date for the yellow-label G-103, but we presume it preceded the G-103 that most of us know, by Freddie Hall (see Ab5 below).
+The release date for the yellow-label G-103 was most likely in February 1956.
+(An item in Cash Box for March 3, 1956, p.
+29, enumerated the Abco artists as Arbee Stidham, Herby Joe… and Floyd Jones.
+"Eli [Toscano], orignally a one-stop proprietor, says: 'Joe Brown is helping me discover new artists and fitting them into our picture.'")
+In any event the Floyd Jones release preceded the G-103 that most of us know, by Freddie Hall (see Ab5 below), and couldn't have been pressed in quantity.
+It was not reviewed in the trade papers.
 Our thanks to Dr. Robert Stallworth for alerting us to this unusual item.

 Freddie Hall (voc, p); Louis Myers (eg); Dave Myers (eg); Willie Dixon (b), Eugene Lyons (d).

 Universal Recording, Chicago, c.
 February 1956

 |U3105||Can't This Be Mine (Hall)||Abco G-103, Flyright [Br] FLY 594, Wolf 120.298 [CD], P-Vine [J] PCD 18531|